Copa Perú

 The Copa Perú is a football tournament in Peru and the fourth-highest division of the Peruvian football league system.
 Despite its name, it is not entirely an elimination-cup competition involving all Peruvian clubs, but rather a series of league tournaments leading to an elimination tournament, with regional league clubs as participants.
-It guarantees its 4 teams promotion to the Peruvian Tercera División.
+It guarantees its 4 teams promotion to the Liga 3.

 Background

 In 1965, with football activity practically paralyzed among the Lima teams because the Peru national football team was playing in the 1966 FIFA World Cup qualification, four provincial teams agreed under the auspices of Orlando Balarezo, president of Atlético Grau, to organize the Cuadrangular de Campeones Provincianos, a football tournament in Lima among the provincial champions.